Self Trigger-point-therapy - a Chiropractors perspective

 Self Trigger Point Therapy basics

-Trigger Point Therapy can be applied quite easily to many areas of the body such as the legs and arms.
-As with self Foam Roller massage, the application of the TPT technique ideally requires the tissues to be an unloaded state (non-tensed).
+Trigger Point Therapy can be applied quite easily to many areas of the body, such as the legs and arms.
+As with self Foam Roller massage, the application of the TPT technique ideally requires the tissues to be in an unloaded state (non-tensed).
 One may have to get creative with towels or pillows to hold the body in a position that enables muscles to be as relaxed as possible during treatment.
-One would then apply the Massage Ball or TPT tool to the affected area and then try and relax.
+One would then apply the Massage Ball or TPT tool to the affected area and try to relax.
 There is no need to roll the TPT ball or device around or move the tissues during treatment.
 In theory, pain in the area under treatment should either maintain or start to drop off within the first 12-20 seconds of applying the technique.
-If pain, continues to increase then there is a good chance that there may be some acute tissue damage present and one should stop self-treatment and seek professional advice.
+If pain, continues to increase, then there is a good chance that there may be some acute tissue damage present and one should stop self-treatment and seek professional advice.
 If tissues have somewhat released during the initial application, then one can then reapply the technique to other areas.
-It is possible to overwork tissues too, as in Massage and so it is worth spending a few minutes or less per treatment area.
+It is possible to overwork tissues too, as in massage and so it is worth spending a few minutes or less per treatment area.
 Massage Balls can also be used similarly to a Foam Roller.
-Unlike a Foam Roller, Massage Balls are great for treating smaller areas of tissue and are a better shaped for treating such muscles than a Foam Roller.
-The principles for safely using a Foam Roller, equally apply to using a Massage Ball in a Foam Roller context.
+Unlike a Foam Roller, Massage Balls are excellent for treating smaller areas of tissue and are a better shaped for treating such muscles than a Foam Roller.
+The principles for safely using a Foam Roller, equally apply to the use of a Massage Ball in a Foam Roller context.

 - It is always worth seeking advice from a suitably qualified professional before embarking on self-treatment.